anindgupta/Cell-migration-ISBI20/README.md

 Currently, this study employs a Bayesian CNN regression model for predicting (or classifying) the probability of each cell observation.

 <p align="center">
-  <b>Examples of two cell migration modes</b><br>
   <img width="512" height="512" src="https://github.com/anindgupta/isbi2020/blob/master/paperImages/cell_migration_movement.gif">
   <br><br>
-  <b>High-resolution confocal images of a two cell during migration in the Discontinuous and Continuous mode
+  <b>High-resolution confocal images of a two example cell during migration in the Discontinuous and Continuous mode
     when treated with 10 mg/ml fibronectin concentration.</b><br>
 </p>